Chinese Dream: Ethnic nationalist revival

 The Chinese Dream has been viewed as a call for China's rising international influence.
 Xi Jinping refers to the dream as a form of national rejuvenation.
 Young Chinese are envious of America's cultural influence and hope that China could one day rival the US as a cultural exporter.
-Members of the Chinese military support China's military development, opining that the "strong-nation dream of a great revival of the Chinese people" can only result from a "strong-army dream."
-Former United States Secretary of State John Kerry has promoted the idea of a "Pacific Dream" to accommodate China's rise through regional collaboration over shared interests like the environment and economic growth.

 The Chinese Dream is also a process to promote national rejuvenation through domestic ethnic policy.
 In 2012, when Xi Jinping first proposed the "Chinese Dream" during his visit to the "Road to Rejuvenation" exhibition, he suggested that "realizing the great rejuvenation of the Chinese nation is the greatest dream of the Chinese nation in modern times."
-In the next few years, Xi formulated new ethnic policies to achieve the rejuvenation of the Chinese nation.
-The goal of achieving national rejuvenation is to create an ethnically homogeneous "nation-state" and replace identities of ethnic minorities by a (Han) Chinese cultural identity.
-The Central Government aims to strengthen control over ethnic minorities through an assimilation project and to subject ethnic minorities to the exclusive rule of the Chinese Communist Party.

-The phrase is used in local propaganda.
-In August 2014, local authorities in Cherchen County (Qiemo County) announced, "Incentive Measures Encouraging Uighur-Chinese Intermarriage," including a 10,000 CNY (US$1,450) cash reward per annum for the first five years to such intermarried couples as well as preferential treatment in employment and housing plus free education for the couples, their parents and offspring.
-County CCP Secretary Zhu Xin remarked:
+The adoption of Chinese nationalistic ideologies has increased as policies in line with the Chinese Dream have been enacted.
+Zheng Dahua has noted that the increase in domestic public concern surrounding the Chinese identity and connected to the self-consciousness movement in country.
+Dahua argues that the Chinese Dream has been internalized within the consciousness of the domestic public and as a result, nationalistic attitudes and opinions in China have subsequently increased.